mickaeltemporao/CMT4A-CMSS-TEMPLATE/challenges/challenge_00.md

-# Challenge 0: The Warm Up!
+# Challenge 0: Warm Up!

 # Objective
 This challenge helps you understand the process of compiling documents and adding files on GitHub.
 This is how you will submit future assignments.